IBM/aspera-cli/docs/README.md

 For a simpler use, configure a preset with the `url` option, and optionally `username`.
 (If the username is not provided, then the subject from the token is used, else both must match.)

-Use the cookie string for option `password` value, the env var can be used, as the value is temporary anyway:
+Use the cookie string as the value of option `password`; an environment variable is convenient, as the value is temporary anyway:

 ```shell
 export ASCLI_PASSWORD="...; aoc.token=...; aoc.refresh=...; ..."